owntracks/booklet/docs/guide/quicksetup.md

 ## Launching quicksetup

-You are logged into your VPS either as `root` or as an unpriviledged user.
+You are logged into your VPS either as `root` or as an unprivileged user.
 Three steps will get the installer going:

 1. obtain our _quicksetup_ installer; we can't do this for you, but it's easy: you clone our repository.